DavidWarrenKatz/Hypermatrix/README.md

 ### ABcluster Command

 The `ABcluster` command is used to perform single-cell A/B compartment analysis and identify cell-type clusters by integrating single-cell CpG methylation data and Hi-C data.
-This command allows for flexible analysis by utilizing one or both data modalities depending on the user's input.
+This command uses one or both data modalities depending on the user's input.

 #### General Syntax